Government efficiency drive on track but still a 'long way to go'

 The government say they managed £5.5bn in departmental efficiency savings between March 2011 and March 2012 and these have been independently audited.

-Of these, £1bn was saved by using fewer consultants, £390m on limiting marketing budgets, £200m by rationalising the government's property portfolio and £500m from more efficient buying of goods and services across different departments.'First duty'
+Of these, £1bn was saved by using fewer consultants, £390m on limiting marketing budgets, £200m by rationalising the government's property portfolio and £500m from more efficient buying of goods and services across different departments.

 The cuts come on top of £3.75bn saved between May 2010 and March 2011.